rhdtownsend/gyre/doc/source/ref-guide/tidal-equations/linear-equations.rst

-The linearized tidal equations are similar to the :ref:`linearized oscillation equations <osc-linear-eqns>`, but include an extra term in the momentum equation :eq:`e:osc-lin-mom` representing the tidal force exerted by the companion:
+The linearized tidal equations are similar to the :ref:`linearized oscillation equations <osc-linear-eqns>`, but include an extra term in the momentum equation (:eq:`e:osc-lin-mom`) representing the tidal force exerted by the companion:

 .. math::

    \rho \pderiv{\vv'}{t} = - \nabla P' - \rho' \nabla P - \rho \nabla \Phi' - \rho \nabla \PhiT.

-The tidal potential :math:`\PhiT` is expressed as a superposition
+The tidal gravitational potential :math:`\PhiT` is expressed as a superposition

 .. math::
    :label: e:tidal-pot